 Option One – 24 Hours

-Assuming you’re starting in the morning, a good 24-hour Athens itinerary would be as follows:
+Assuming you’re starting in the morning, an excellent 24-hour Athens itinerary would be as follows:

-- Then walk to the Acropolis, an ancient citadel located on a hill with great city views.
+• Then, walk to the archaeological site of the Acropolis, an ancient citadel located on a hill with great city views.
 The most famous building on the Acropolis is the Parthenon, a temple dedicated to Athena;

 Option Two – 24 Hours

 But that’s rushed, and Athens has so much more to see.
+I’d recommend a minimum of 2 days (that is, two full days) on your Greece itinerary dedicated to Athens.
 So why not spend the weekend?

-What To See In Athens Over A Weekend
+What To See With 3 Days In Athens

 If you’ve got 3 or 4 days in Athens, there are still plenty more sights to see!
 The most popular tourist attraction is the Acropolis, which can be reached by taking a short bus or taxi ride from the city center.
 Other must-sees include